nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 ```
 The top-scored individual in the initial population was "BBDCAABAAC" with the score of *-6*, and before the iteration reaches 100th generation, the top-scored individual was "BBBDAAAACC" with the score of *-3*.
 With simple heuristics, we can come up with the answer of "AAAABBBCCD" and that the best score will always be *-3* for the given query.
 Using the genetic algorithm, we do not need to specify the process of solving the problem, but we only need to specify how the result should be look like.
-By producing semi-random populations scored/ranked by fitness function,
+By producing semi-random populations scored/ranked by fitness function, the genetic algorithm will search the most optimized solution to the given problem.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NzY1OTU0LC0yMjc4ODUyMTUsLTcxMj
+eyJoaXN0b3J5IjpbLTUwMDQyNDk2MywtMjI3ODg1MjE1LC03MT
-YyODgzOCwxNjU2NzI0Njk0LDU4MDQyMDAxMCw3MTIxNjY4Mzks
+I2Mjg4MzgsMTY1NjcyNDY5NCw1ODA0MjAwMTAsNzEyMTY2ODM5
-LTIxMTc4MjkyMCwtOTE0MjQ0OTg4LC0xODI0ODc4MzczLDM4OD
+LC0yMTE3ODI5MjAsLTkxNDI0NDk4OCwtMTgyNDg3ODM3MywzOD
-U1NDA5NiwxMjIxMTk0OTE3LDE1MTQzNjcwMiwtNzI0MjY3MDcs
+g1NTQwOTYsMTIyMTE5NDkxNywxNTE0MzY3MDIsLTcyNDI2NzA3
-MTQ0MzQ1OTg4NV19
+LDE0NDM0NTk4ODVdfQ==
 -->